 The second row of this three-row crossover, nay, SUV, was where the Explorer comes up short.
 The bench seat in my tester was short on legroom.
 (Dual bucket seats are optional.)
 I'm 5-foot-10, and I barely had an inch between my knee and the back of the driver's seat.
 Things were even worse for my young children in their child-safety seats.
-You can check out a thorough review of the Explorer's ability to handle a variety of child-safety seats here.

 My 3-year-old son's feet were firmly pressed against the back of the driver's seat when it was positioned for me to drive comfortably.
 I had to move the seat up a bit to give him space.
 Then I was, of course, uncomfortable.

 Making matters worse, the driver's seat powers back every time the engine is turned off.
 Why?
 Because otherwise it would be very uncomfortable to get in and out, as the floor height is above my knee level.
 There's also a dip from the doorsill to the interior floor.
 My wife, at 5-foot-6, didn't complain about it as much as I did, but she's a former Jeep owner.

 I can see petite women – and, heck, me – getting annoyed at the arduous process of getting in and out.
 The Flex's terrifically low step-in height is perfect for families.
 Again, however, sales tallies suggest buyers didn't seem to care much about the great accessibility that vehicle offered.